 Fire protection and emergency services are among the most critical services provided by government.
 In Shasta County these services are provided by a network of Federal, State, and local agencies and by volunteer firefighters.
 There are in total 14 fire departments providing fire protection to cities and unincorporated communities throughout the county.
 The majority of local fire service providers are associated with a special district, including one County Service Area (CSA); two Community Services Districts (CSDs); ten Fire Protection Districts (FPDs), and one (1) city fire department, the City of Redding Fire Department.
 County Service Area #1 is operated in cooperation with CAL FIRE to provide fire protection to unincorporated areas of the county not already served by a city, CSD, or FPD.
 CSA #1 is organized into five Battalions composed of Shasta County Volunteer Fire Companies and CAL FIRE stations.
 Each Battalion serves a region of the county.
-CAL FIRE also operates fire and EMS dispatch for CSA #1 and other fire-related districts, while Shasta County Sheriff's Department, the Redding Fire Department, the Police Departments for both Anderson and Redding, as well as three private ambulance services.
+CAL FIRE also operates fire and EMS dispatch for CSA #1 and other fire-related districts, while ShasCom, the Shasta Area Safety Communications Agency, provides dispatch for the Shasta County Sheriff's Department, the Redding Fire Department, the Police Departments for both Anderson and Redding, as well as three private ambulance services.